 These measures include a variety of social or physical distancing measures, including the banning of events.
 Now that we are entering times of uncertainty and distancing it is important to remember to practice social connection virtually wherever possible.
 So grab your thinking hats and consider what is my current experience or offering and how can I share it with my audience if they can’t come to me?

 Can you have a tour of your premise?
 Run online polls?
 Have a coffee together?
 Learn a new skill?
 Host Friday afternoon knock off drinks or a live concert?

 If you’re a little stuck for ideas or unsure how to reach your audience, let us know and we can brainstorm together.

 Regional events fund round nine now open

-Round 11 of the Regional Events Fund will open on January 2.
+Round 12 of the Regional Events Fund is now open.

 The statewide events funding program is highly competitive and only events that satisfy the objectives below are eligible to apply.

 Increase economic benefits by driving visitation from outside of the region and the state and extending length of stay and yield.